 exhaustion of remedies

-Additional Notes on exhaustion of remedies
+Legal Definition of exhaustion of remedies

-The doctrine of exhaustion of remedies was first developed by judges in case law based on comity.
+Note: The doctrine of exhaustion of remedies was first developed by judges in case law based on comity.
 It is used primarily in administrative law cases and federal habeas corpus cases, and it is now incorporated in the federal habeas corpus statute (section 2254 of title 28 of the U.S. Code).
 It may also be applied when an administrative agency has original jurisdiction over a claim.
 It is used in proceedings in tribal courts.

 - Name That Thing: Animal Edition Take the quiz

 - Spell It Take the quiz